Neeraj Chopra qualifies for 2024 Olympics, enters World Championships final with 88.77m throw | Sports-Games

 - Hungary

-Olympic champion Neeraj Chopra needed just one big throw to qualify for the World Championships men's javelin throw final as well 2024 Paris Games by notching up his fourth career-best performance of 88.77m here on Friday.
+Olympic champion Neeraj Chopra needed just one big throw to qualify for the World Championships men's javelin throw final as well as 2024 Paris Games, pulling off a commendable first-attempt of 88.77m here on Friday.

 The 2024 Paris Olympics qualifying mark is 85.50m.
 The qualifying window began on July 1.